23 Eco-Friendly Packaging Examples to Enhance Your Brand

 4. Regulatory Compliance

-With governments around the world enacting stringent environmental regulations, businesses are under increasing pressure to comply with sustainability standards.
-Many jurisdictions have implemented measures to restrict the use of single-use plastics and promote eco-friendly packaging alternatives.
+With governments around the world enacting stringent environmental regulations, such as the EU’s Packaging and Packaging Waste Regulation (PPWR) and California’s SB 54, businesses are under increasing pressure to comply with sustainability standards.
+Many jurisdictions have now moved beyond simple plastic bans to mandating minimum recycled content and strictly limiting empty space ratios in packaging.

 5. Cost Savings